netdata/netdata/database/engine/README.md

 # Database engine

 The Database Engine works like a traditional database.
-It dedicates a certain amount of RAM to data caching and indexing, while and the rest of the data resides compressed on disk.
-Unlike other [database modes](/database/README.md), the amount of historical metrics stored is based on the amount of disk space you allocate and the effective compression ratio, not a fixed number of history entries.
+It dedicates a certain amount of RAM to data caching and indexing, while the rest of the data resides compressed on disk.
+Unlike other [memory modes](/database/README.md), the amount of historical metrics stored is based on the amount of disk space you allocate and the effective compression ratio, not a fixed number of metrics collected.

 By using both RAM and disk space, the database engine allows for long-term storage of per-second metrics inside of the Agent itself.

-In addition, the database engine is the only database mode that supports changing the data collection update frequency (`update_every`) without losing the metrics your Agent already gathered and stored.
+In addition, the database engine is the only memory mode that supports changing the data collection update frequency (`update_every`) without losing the metrics your Agent already gathered and stored.

 ## Configuration